jajablinky/profileSearch_treehouse/README.md

 # dictionary_treehouse

-search up a word to find a definition using the dictionary api.
+search up a word to find a definition using the dictionary api.# dictionary_node